 And after I made this recipe, putting my own to shame - this!
 Mad props to the chef:

 Sunomono salad is very easy to make; however, I find that I am always working on it to adjust the broth.
 It's subtle, but noticeable because it's the critical element of the entire recipe.
 Every restaurant is slightly different, sometimes very much so.
 So do play around when you make this to suit it to your own taste.
+Often the sugar and citrus elements are what is different.
+The tamari/soy sauce is optional and often not used - I leave this up to you.
+Try it both ways!

 Important note - if you are concerned about the sugar, do remember you do not drink the broth so your actual consumption of this will be less than the amount in the nutritional value.